Is Ruby's Decline In Popularity Permanent?

 Ruby will continue to grow in popularity for other types of uses.

-Fad languages don't live long (Score:4)
+Fad languages don't live long (Score:5, Insightful)

 Meanwhile, we grown-ups use Perl and C and laugh at the demise of this week's hipster language.